 Get Silly With Your Seating Chart

-Make guests find their seat by first locating a funny picture of them on an escort card wall.
+Make guests find their seats by first locating a funny picture of them on an escort card wall.
 This couple scoured the Internet for months to find the most amusing photos of their guests for this DIY masterpiece.
-Alternatively, Jackson recommends using "escort cards that were old black and white photos of the bride and groom throughout the years for lots of laughs and conversation starters at the dinner tables."
+Alternatively, Jackson recommends using "escort cards that were old black-and-white photos of the bride and groom throughout the years for lots of laughs and conversation starters at the dinner tables."

 Including your pet on your wedding day?
 We can’t think of anything sweeter.
 Instead of throwing a tie or bow on them, give them their own flower crown or wreath to match your décor—florals for the girls and greenery for the boys.

 Have the most meaningful phrase from your wedding vows embroidered or needlepointed on the ring pillow.
-Display in your home—it's the ultimate keepsake.
+Display it in your home—it's the ultimate keepsake.
 Anything that you get customized for your bridesmaids will also serve as a memento of your big day.
-Jackson recalls a Colorado wedding where custom embroidered denim jackets were made for the bride and her bridesmaids.
+Jackson recalls a Colorado wedding where custom-embroidered denim jackets were made for the bride and her bridesmaids.

 Give the Matchmaker Special Treatment

-Decorate the chair of the person who set you and your SO up with a garland of greenery and sign that reads, “matchmaker.”
-Other key people who played a role in your courtship—think: age-old friends, acquaintances, or teachers that you both had growing up—could also receive a special seat or even a flower crown to wear throughout the night.
+Decorate the chair of the person who set you and your SO up with a garland of greenery and a sign that reads, “matchmaker.”
+Other key people who played a role in your courtship—age-old friends, acquaintances, or teachers that you both had growing up—could also receive a special seat or even a flower crown to wear throughout the night.

 Wear your grandmother’s wedding dress as a special tribute to one of your favorite people.
 A few design tweaks will put a modern twist on a vintage look.
 Alternatively, an heirloom engagement ring or a garter made from your grandmother's wedding veil can serve as your "something old."

-Add goofy photo booth strips to table numbers for a playful touch—not only does it show off your personality as a couple, but it serves as a fun conversation piece for guests.
-From a wedding planner's perspective, Jackson shares, "We like to make little nods to the interests our couples shares.
-For a couple who spends time together walking in parks and birdwatching, a subtle bird motif will personalize their wedding invitation and be repeated through the use of specially selected fabrics and china," Jackson says.
+Add goofy photo booth strips to table numbers for a playful touch—not only does it show off your personalities as a couple, but it also serves as a fun conversation piece for guests.
+"We like to make little nods to the interests our couples share.
+For a couple who spends time together walking in parks and birdwatching, a subtle bird motif will personalize their wedding invitation and be repeated through the use of specially selected fabrics and china."

 Are you both art lovers?
 Let it inspire your big day.
 This couple had each of their favorite paintings printed on the menus.
-For an art gallery wedding, Jackson suggests displaying mini painted canvases on easels—not only do they make pretty escorts cards but they'll also serve as meaningful mementos.
+For an art gallery wedding, Jackson suggests displaying mini-painted canvases on easels—not only do they make pretty escort cards but they'll also serve as meaningful mementos.